polhenarejos/picokeys-docs/docs/picokeyapp/concepts.md

 - OpenPGP smartcard functionality (Pico OpenPGP)

 !!! note
-    The same PicoKeyApp interface is used regardless of the installed firmware.
+    The same PicoKey App interface is used regardless of the installed firmware.

 ---